PidgeyL/MISP-Extractor/README.md

  future.

 **Note:** Commands of the type `initial` get executed before iterating over the data, `final` commands at the end.
 All others will be run while iterating over the data, if the type matches.

 **Note:** If you want to only create the database, without pulling the data yet, use the `-C` tag

 ##### Modifiers
 The commands will have a certain set of modifiers you can use.
 The current supported modiefiers are:

  * `%hit%`    - gets replaced with the data stored (*e.g. zzzch.zapto.org*)
  * `%type%`   - gets replaced with the type of the data (*e.g. hostname*)
  * `%day%`    - gets replaced with the current day at time of init
  * `%month%`  - gets replaced with the current month at time of init
  * `%year%`   - gets replaced with the current year at time of init
  * `%hour%`   - gets replaced with the current hour at time of init
  * `%minute%` - gets replaced with the current minute at time of init
  * `%second%` - gets replaced with the current second at time of init
+ * `%path%`   - gets replaced with the full path to the folder of the scripts

 ####  Using the data
 Once your database is ready, run the same script using only the database